 Mary Laube was born in Seoul, South Korea.
-She received an M.F.A. from the University of Iowa in 2012.
-Recent exhibitions include Signaling to the Cipher towards a Segway at Field Projects in New York City, Paper Planes at Whitdel Arts in Detroit, 9/50 Summit with Good Weather at the Atlanta Contemporary Art Center, and Dream Continuum at Circuit 12 in Dallas.
-Her work has been supported by several artist residencies including the Virginia Center for the Creative Arts and the Vermont Studio Center.
+She received her M.F.A. from the University of Iowa.
+Recent exhibitions include Piecing It Together at the Hawn Gallery in Dallas, Signaling to the Cipher towards a Segway at Field Projects in New York City, and Paper Planes at Whitdel Arts in Detroit.
+Her work has been supported by several artist residencies including the Virginia Center for the Creative Arts and Stiwdeo Maelor in Wales.
 She received the Illinois National Women in the Arts Award in 2009 and a Project Grant from the Iowa Arts Council in 2014.
 Laube is co-founder of the Warp Whistle Project, a collaborative duo with composer Paul Schuette.
 Their work was presented at the 2016 International Symposium on Electronic Art in Hong Kong.
 Recent exhibitions include shows at the Czong Institute for Contemporary Art in Gimpo, South Korea and Phyllis Weston in Cincinnati.
-In addition to her studio practice, Laube has taught at the University of Tennessee Chattanooga and the University of Iowa, and has served as a visiting artist at various institutions including the Virginia Commonwealth University Qatar, Eastern Michigan University, Knox College, and the University of Northern Iowa.
+Laube has served as a visiting artist at various institutions including the Virginia Commonwealth University Qatar, Kent State University, and Knox College.
+She is an Assistant Professor at the University of Tennessee Knoxville.